Man Dies 10 Days After He Was Severely Beaten at Turlock Park

 “I can’t even comprehend it.
 It’s still not real.
 It makes no sense.
 None of it,” Brad Tracy said.

-It makes no sense why he had to die, why police say Shaun Santos, Lavinia Perez and two other minors brutally beat him.
-They say it was the group’s fourth and most violent in a series of recent robberies at Donnelly Park in Turlock.
+It makes no sense why he had to die, why police say Shaun Santos, Lavinia Perez and two other minors attacked him.
+A criminal complaint states it was Perez who brutally beat Cameron with a metal bat.
+Police say it was the group's fourth and most violent in a series of recent robberies at Donnelly Park in Turlock.

 At the time, Cameron was at the skate park with his girlfriend.